- Use of alternative forms of transport for people with disabilities

 Where expenses are incurred in foreign currencies, the amounts should be shown with the currency in question clearly indicated.
 Reimbursement will be made in sterling at the rate of exchange in force on the date of the claim, as calculated by the Chief Officer.

-Expenses will usually be reimbursed by cheque or International Draft.
-Original receipts (i.e. not photocopies or credit card vouchers) must support all claims and, if VAT has been charged, the receipt should contain the VAT registration number and rate of VAT.
+Expenses will usually be reimbursed by electronic funds transfer, or in some cases cheque or International Draft.
+Original or electronic receipts, or photo-scans of the original (not credit card vouchers) must support all claims and, if VAT has been charged, the receipt should contain the VAT registration number and rate of VAT.
 In the event of hotel accommodation, please ensure that the receipt is either in the name of the Society or your own name.
 Receipts made out in the name of other organisations, may be returned unpaid.

 Expenses should be claimed using the Society expense claim form, available either on the website (www.addiction-ssa.org) or from the Society's Chief Officer (telephone: 07759 093 062, e-mail: email@example.com).